lim04francis/Tri2---p5longhorns/README.md

 #### [LINK TO EASTER EGG](http://76.176.107.1/marc)

+### Crossover Suggestions
+- Change the navigation bar so that the buttons are the same for each page (as there are currently different buttons on some of the pages), to prevent confusion
+- Maybe try thinking about using jinja and CSS to make it a bit easier on the formatting and make website navigation easier for the user

 ## Feb 16-18 Tickets
 ### Tickets
 | Ticket 1  | Ticket 2  | Ticket 3 | Ticket 4  |